The Xbox One S is a great match for an Ultra HD TV, although it doesn't quite have a complete edge on Sony's PS4 Pro.

 Xbox Live still feels like a premium service, especially thanks to the always improving Games with Gold program, which allows you to keep your games even once your Live subscription expires (unlike PS Plus).

 However, $60 (£39.99 / AU$ 79.95) a year can feel a bit steep if you're not online playing a game with a group of friends every day.

-The final feature worth mentioning here is Cortana, a recent addition to Xbox One that works similarly to Siri on iOS, tvOS and OSX or OK Google on Android devices.
+The final feature worth mentioning here is Cortana, a feature that works similarly to Siri on iOS, tvOS and OSX, or Google Assistant on Android devices.
 Cortana can field commands like "Invite my friend Dave to a party" or "Pull up my achievements."

 Using Cortana is a more intuitive way of controlling and navigating Xbox One, and is a major step forward from the previous Kinect-only voice commands.

 But those are just the major systems in play on Xbox One S.